Events

 Vision & Purpose

-To be a cultural catalyst for connecting community and raising the profile of Karijini National Park and the surrounding Inland Pilbara.
 To develop and deliver an uplifting, authentic celebration that offers the opportunity for people to come together and be enriched through connecting to this country and its people.